-Winchester, a Democrat, was the representative for Kentucky's 5th congressional district from 1869 to 1873.
+Winchester was the representative for Kentucky’s 5th congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Winchester missed 392 of 1,147 roll call votes, which is 34.2%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.